Just say, “Alexa. Turn on the Lights.”

 2. Smart Lights – Smart light bulbs, light switches or smart plugs connected to a light.
 You can use any and all of these products in your light group.

 If you don’t have smart lights in your home, then I suggest that you get started with a Philips Hue Hub.
 Voice control over your lights is one of the best features of a smart home.
 The Philips Hue Hub is the fastest and easiest way to add or expand smart lights in your home.

-Open the Alexa App and select the Smart Home section in the menu.
+Open the Alexa App and select the Smart Home Devices section in the menu.

-Select the Groups tab in the Smart Home section to create a new group.
+Select the plus sign in the Smart Home Devices section and click ‘Add Group’ to create a new light group.

 You can control the lights by the group name from any of your Echo Devices.
 You can control lights by just saying “turn on lights” with the linked Echo Device.

 Step 4: Choose the Amazon Echo device and the lights to associate with that device

 At the top of the list, you will see all of your Alexa enabled devices.
 This is a list of the Amazon Echo devices you can choose to link with the lights in your group.